Leaders shape our nation, communities, and organizations.

 The Characteristics of a Good Leader

-Based upon our research, we’ve found that great leaders consistently possess these 10 core traits:
+Based on our research, we’ve found that great leaders consistently possess these 10 core leadership traits:

 - Ability to delegate